Your reputation online is just like your reputation in the real world; it can make or break your business or even your

 There was an offline discussion where we pointed out that he wasn’t just impacting her business but everyone else who worked at the business as well.

-Write white papers, blogs, social media posts, and more to suppress the negative information on the search engines.
+Write white papers, blogs, social media posts, and more to suppress negative information on search engines.

-Search engines love the new and novel.
+Search engines love new novels.
 If you start creating new content, the search engines will see the new stuff and the negative reviews will move to the back pages.

 Nearly everyone expects you to make mistakes.
 Consumers and other businesses know that you’ll have an unhappy customer.
 How you recover from a negative review is 99% of winning new customers.

 If you get a negative review, you need to post a response that is professional, measured, and offers to help.
 The first thing to do is take your conversation to a private space.

 When a customer wrote a negative complaint, he would lash out at them, telling the world what he hated about that customer and why he was right.